DehazeGS: Seeing Through Fog with 3D Gaussian Splatting: Experiments

 \subsection{Quantitative and Qualitative Results}

 Table~\ref{tab:real} and Table~\ref{tab:synthetic} present the quantitative comparison results on real hazy datasets and synthetic hazy datasets.
-Since DehazeNeRF does not provide quantitative metrics for the bear and lion scenes, we calculate them based on the rendered images presented in its paper.
+Since DehazeNeRF does not provide quantitative metrics for the bear and lion scenes, we calculated them based on the rendered images presented in its paper.
 On real foggy datasets, our method outperforms existing methods in rendering details, with average improvements of 37.2\% (LPIPS), 28.8\% (SSIM), and 5.0\% (PSNR) over the second-best method.
 For the synthetic foggy dataset, it achieves 24.3\% (LPIPS), 1.9\% (SSIM), and 4.7\% (PSNR) gains over the same baseline.
-Additionally, our method achieves a rendering speed that is tens of times faster than that of NeRF-based methods.

 The qualitative comparison results are shown in Fig.~\ref{fig:real} and Fig.~\ref{fig:syn}.
 SeaSplat's dehazing results show noticeable color anomalies and missing edge regions.
 Compared to DehazeNeRF, our reconstruction results outperform in both dehazing quality and the details of near and far scenes.
 Meanwhile, ScatterNeRF fails to reconstruct clear scenes on both datasets.
 Additionally, our model is capable of achieving dehazing reconstruction in both indoor and outdoor complex scenarios.
-For additional rendering results, please refer to Figures 1 and 2 in the supplementary materials.
-For the comparison results on the Waymo dataset, please refer to Figure 3 in the supplementary materials.
+For additional rendering results, please refer to the supplementary materials.